 CTF is a modernized version of the thermal-hydraulics subchannel code COBRA-TF.
-CTF uses a two-ﬂuid, two-phase ﬂow modeling approach for modeling ﬂuid ﬂow and heat transfer.
+CTF uses a two-ﬂuid, two-phase ﬂow modeling approach for modeling ﬂuid ﬂow and heat transfer and provides both subchannel and 3D solution options.
 Flow can be modeled as three independent ﬁelds: continuous liquid, vapor, and liquid droplets.
+Two-phase flow and heat transfer models consider both pre- and post-critical heat flux conditions.
 CTF also provides a set of solid thermal conduction modeling capabilities that can be used for tubes, cylinders, and nuclear fuel rod geometries.
-CTF is used primarily for modeling in-core light water reactor ﬂuid ﬂow and heat transfer in normal and oﬀ-normal operating conditions.
-CTF has been adopted for use in the Virtual Environment for Reactor Applications Core Simulator (VERA-CS) being developed by the Consortium for Advanced Simulation of Light Water Reactors (CASL).
-This has resulted in improvements to software quality assurance measures, code testing, closure models, integration into the VERA-CS environment, and coupling to other VERA-CS physics packages.
+A nuclear fuel rod solver, CTFFuel, is also provided for modeling of burnup-dependent fuel temperatures.

 CTF prediction of liquid enthalpy distribution at most limiting point of main steamline break transient with stuck control assembly

 Example of modeling resolution of CTF for a 4-loop PWR when used as part of VERA